ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 The **Description** field supports basic Markdown syntax and allows users to add or edit the description of the Journal that appears on the left side of the Hero block, below the Title.
 If any descriptive text was included when the Journal was first created, it will automatically populate this field.

-The **Background Image** is meant to provide some visual identity for the Journal.
-It displays in two places: (1) on the Journal library view and (2) above the textual content of the Hero block on the Journal homepage.
+The **Background Image** is meant to provide some visual identity for the Journal, displaying above the textual content of the Hero block on the Journal homepage.

 This Background Image will also appear on the landing page of individual Issues within the Journal, serving as the default Background Image for each Journal Issue, *unless* a distinct Background Image is loaded at the [Issue level](../backend/projects.md#hero-block) to override this one.